Butler leads Heat to 4th straight win, 116-108 over Raptors

 The next 2:51 belonged to Miami.

-The Heat went on a 17-2 spurt in that time, six players scoring during the run, to open a 15-point lead and wound up taking a 66-56 lead into the locker room for halftime.
+The Heat went on a 17-2 spurt in that time, six players scoring during the run, to open a 15-point lead and took a 66-56 edge into halftime.

-Toronto scored the first 10 points of the second half, erasing that entire deficit, but a 17-6 answer by the Heat helped them take a 92-85 lead into the fourth.
+Toronto scored the first 10 points of the second half, erasing the deficit, but a 17-6 answer by the Heat helped them take a 92-85 lead into the fourth.
+And the Raptors never led at any point in the final 31 1/2 minutes.

+“It was fun to be back out there with the fellas,” said Lowry, who acknowledged that his thumb was hurting at times after contact Wednesday.
+“We gave it a tough fight, but we didn’t pull it out at the end.”

 TIP-INS

 Raptors: Pascal Siakam got his fourth foul with 1:18 left in the half, after Miami successfully used its challenge to overturn a blocking call that became a charge.
-It was the second time in his career that he had four fouls by halftime, the other coming Dec.
-18, 2016, at Orlando. … Toronto fell to 1-5 on the second night of a back-to-back this season.
+It was a huge call; Siakam wasn’t a factor in the second half and finished with a season-low five points. … Toronto fell to 1-5 on the second night of back-to-backs this season.

-Heat: Tyler Herro (hip) remained sidelined. … Capacity was increased for this game, and the Heat had about 3,000 fans in the arena including some in the upper deck for the first time this season. … Andre Iguodala was 4 for 5 on 3-pointers for Miami. … It was the 10th time in the last 14 meetings between the clubs that the final margin was less than 10 points.
+Heat: Tyler Herro (hip) remained sidelined. … Capacity was increased for this game, and the Heat had about 3,000 fans in the arena including some in the upper deck for the first time this season. … Andre Iguodala was 4 for 5 on 3-pointers for Miami.

 SPO KNOWS

-Heat coach Erik Spoelstra now has 667 wins, including playoffs, with Miami.
+Spoelstra now has 667 wins, including playoffs, with Miami.
 That ties Red Holzman of the New York Knicks for the fifth-most by any coach with one franchise.
 The only others with more: Gregg Popovich with San Antonio, Jerry Sloan with Utah, Red Auerbach with Boston and Phil Jackson with the Los Angeles Lakers.

 SEE YOU